mlrepa/airflow-1-get-started/tutorial.md

 🔍 **How is it structured?** You won't have to search long for the information you need.
 The tutorial contains comprehensive code examples and step-by-step instructions in Markdown format.

-⏱️ **How much time do you need?** Just 30 minutes - and you're one step closer to becoming a pro in managing data processing workflows and ML model applications with Airflow.
+⏱️ **How much time do you need?** Approximately 30-45 minutes - and you're one step closer to becoming a pro in managing data processing workflows and ML model applications with Airflow.

 This tutorial is your ideal starting point for mastering Airflow.
 It will give you not only theoretical knowledge but also practical skills that you can immediately apply in your work.
-Don't miss the chance to improve your Data Science competencies!
+Don't miss the chance to improve your AI/ML workflow orchestration competencies!!

 Let's begin! 😎